 "Over the past few years, there has been a major shift in the research culture of universities.
 Research fundamentally motivated by innate human curiosity has been subjugated to research driven by strategic objectives chosen by university management.
 Researchers are fired because they do not align with strategic objectives, because they dare to critique management orthodoxy.
 Chris Mowles’ book is extremely important because it resists this destructive trend and makes a serious contribution to keeping critical management traditions alive."
 Ralph Stacey, founder of the Doctor of Management programme at the University of Hertfordshire, UK

 "In this timely volume, Chris Mowles distils perhaps the most important lesson of complexity thinking: in an uncontrollable world, success comes less through our attempts to design it than through the quality of our participation in it.
 This book will lead you through the implications of this insight for many spheres of organizational and social life, from power and communication to self-understanding and judgment."
-Andrey Pavlov, Professor of Strategy and Performance, Cranfield School of Management, Cranfield University, UK
+Andrey Pavlov, Professor of Strategy and Performance, Cranfield University, UK